 Location: Kanchanaburi - Bangkok

-This morning, some of us woke up earlier (6am) to see and say one last time goodbye to the kids from DPF.
+This morning, some of us woke up earlier (6 am) to see and say one last time goodbye to the kids from DPF.
 The girls did not hear this early morning call but wanted as well to see them one last time.
 Some of the kids gave messages to a few of people of our Lifeworks team.

-At Breakfast, time the staff of DPF gave us a souvenir: a poster for each of us with photos of us with the children through our time at DPF.
+At Breakfast, the time the staff of DPF gave us a souvenir: a poster for each of us with photos of us with the children through our time at DPF.

-Then we went to Hellfire rail track, it is a train road still use today on weekends, we were safe because it is Friday!
+Then we went to Hellfire rail track; it is a train road still use today on weekends, we were safe because it is Friday!
 We walked on the rails; there was even a Buddhist temple next to the railway inside a cave.
 We also did some shopping in this area.
-The railroad was built during WW2 and more than 100,000 Allied war prisoners and Asian farmers died building it.
+The railroad was built during WW2, and more than 100,000 Allied war prisoners and Asian farmers died building it.
 They recruited Asian farmers because the war prisoners became weak from malnutrition.
 More than 400 kilometers were built in 6 months.

-Once we were in BKK, we put our bags into our bedrooms and we went into a small and cute restaurant.
+Once we were in BKK, we put our bags into our bedrooms, and we went into a small and cute restaurant.
 Half of us got some tasty coconut smoothie.
 During the meal, we all gave Elliot Cream-o cookies (he loved it, we bought them on the second stop of our way back to BKK) except me who mad a mistake and bought Oreos instead!
 We all wrote messages on the packets because he left us to go to India tonight.
 We also played a rock game (one rock is what we would like to leave Thailand and the other one what we would like to bring with us back to our home)

-As usual just before going to bed and sleep we had a squeeze, but this one was special because it was the last one with Elliot.
+As usual, just before going to bed and sleep we had a squeeze, but this one was special because it was the last one with Elliot.
 Saying goodbye to him was so hard.

 In conclusion, we could say that this day has been full of emotion, good memories and goodbyes.